aneeshdua/Sample_CTF_Challenge/README.md

 # Winja CTF Screening Challenge

- This is the screening assignment for Winja CTF 2021 screening assignment.
+ This is the screening assignment for Winja CTF 2021.
 It is a Web Based CTF Challenge.

 ## Development Specifications